h0rs3fa11/outbreak_detection/README.md

 - `algorithm.py` From https://github.com/hautahi/IM_GreedyCELF.
 NOT FINISHED.

+- `combine_dataset.py` Needs to be adjusted

 ## TODOs

-- [x] (pre-processing)Combine four different graph file.
+### Dataset preprocessing

+- [ ] Count the number of followers for nodes in the retweet and mention graph.

-- [ ] How to consider cost? simulate the cost of monitoring each node.
+- [ ] Simulate the cost of monitoring each node, create a new graph to indicate the cost

-- [ ] When inspecting outbreaks on Twitter, should we also consider the follower network?
-When an outbreak occurs through user A, are all user A's followers considered affected by the outbreak?

 - [ ] Define a function to calculate penalty reduction - detection time, detection likelihood.

-- [ ] Greedy/CELF algorithm.
+- [ ] Greedy/CELF algorithm